stanford-cs149/asst3/README.md

 * The write-up for the assignment is worth 7 points.
 * Your implementation is worth 72 points.
 These are equally divided into 12 points per scene as follows:
     - 2 correctness points per scene.
     - 10 performance points per scene (only obtainable if the solution is correct).
-Your performance will be graded with respect to the performance of a provided benchmark reference enderer, T<sub>ref</sub>:
+Your performance will be graded with respect to the performance of a provided benchmark reference renderer, T<sub>ref</sub>:
         - No performance points will be given for solutions having time (T) 10 times the magnitude of T<sub>ref</sub>.
         - Full performance points will be given for solutions within 20% of the optimized solution ( T < 1.20 * T<sub>ref</sub> )
         - For other values of T (for 1.20 T<sub>ref</sub> <= T < 10 * T<sub>ref</sub>), your performance score on a scale 1 to 10 will be calculated as: `10 * T_ref / T`.